kirbyjudd/python-challenge/README.md

 ![election_results](https://user-images.githubusercontent.com/124934770/224527401-29dd440f-28e3-4c6d-9540-b50cb5e0dc70.PNG)

 The final script also prints to the terminal and exports the file as a text file into a seperate "analysis" folder.

+Both scripts also store the header rows into csv_header.